xaur/proposal/propsals/proposal-draft.md

 During my work for Decred I realized that it is very important to create links between Decred ecosystem and the wider audience.
 I have been doing that since 2018, and today I can clearly see that more people are interested, can understand the technology and are changing their perception of it.

-Main activities so far have been creating content in Arabic, growing social media presence, and organizing/attending events to build our network of connections and search for talent, and here what we did exactly:
+Main activities so far have been creating content in Arabic, growing social media presence, and organizing/attending events to build our network of connections and search for talent.
+Highlights of past work is provided below to show what was achieved and what to expect in the future.

 ### Created Arabic content